 Why Speeding Up your WordPress Site Matters

-A slow loading WordPress site can cause serious issues for any online business which will result in loosing visitors and customers.
-It will also cause your whole “image” to appear slow and give an appearance of not quite running properly.
-It can have a strong affect on potential clients visiting your site.
-There are several steps involved that can easily determine why your site may be loading slowly including simple things such as images that are too large, to more complicated issues that may involve process of elimination in order to determine what is slowing down your site or a few important pages.
+A slow loading WordPress site can cause serious issues for any online business.
+This will result in losing visitors and customers.
+It will also cause your whole “image” to appear slow and give an appearance of not quite running smoothly.
+It can have a strong effect on potential clients visiting your site.
+The most important part of any site design is speedy load times and ease of visitor navigation.

 In addition, social media scripts can easily slow down a site, again depending also on where the script was obtained.
 There may be a faster and simpler script you can use.

 WordPress does automatically compress images but the compression ration may not be optimal, efficient or may cause images to look too compressed.
 It’s generally better to use image editing software to handle the compression first before WordPress attempts to.
 If for some reason no compression is desired, the PNG format can be used and WordPress will not compress the file.
-This may be important if a particular image needs to have a high quality look to impress visitors.
-If this is the case however, bear in mind that the other images on the same page certainly need to be optimized for faster page loads.
-The GIF format is ideal for images with lot’s of text or all text.
+This may be important if a particular image needs to have a high-quality look to impress visitors.
+If this is the case, however, bear in mind that the other images on the same page certainly need to be optimized for faster page loads.
+The GIF format is ideal for images with lots of text or all text.
 Like PNG, the GIF format also allows for transparency.

 A simple method to lower image size is to simply resize the image.
 Many times, images are much much larger than they really need to be.
 There is no need for several very large images on websites that are then simply scaled down.

 WordPress Hosting – The Hard Fix to Speeding up your WordPress Site